lmu-osc/Introduction-Simulations-in-R/random-numbers-generators.md

 ***
 **YOUR TURN:**
-Sample 100 values from a normal distribution of mean 0 and sd 1.
 Draw 100 values from a normal distribution with a mean of 0 and a sd of 1.
 Draw 50 values from a normal distribution with a mean of 10 and sd of 5.
 Draw 1000 values from a poisson distribution with a lambda of 50.